honeydesk/flask_app/README.md

        iii.
 Create a Procfile (it is used by heroku to deploy the application) iv.
 Run the following commands:
             --> heroku login
+        v.
+After verifying the github has the updated code, run:
+            --> heroku create honey-todo-app
+            --> git remote -v (this will give link to 'git of Heroku') --> git push heroku main (your app would be launched)